 Corporate Bonds: Valued using pricing models maximizing the use of observable inputs for similar securities.
-This includes basing value on yields currently available on comparable securities of issues with similar credit ratings.
+This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings.
+When quoted prices are not available for identical or similar bonds, those corporate bonds are valued under a discounted cash flow approach that maximizes observable inputs, such as current yields or similar instruments, but includes adjustments for certain risks that may not be observable, such as credit and liquidity risks.